 The visual arts program includes a variety of class options.
 Studio classes are held two hours each day for a three-week session and allow students to develop their technique and artistic expression in their chosen concentrations.
-A visual art elective also allows students to investigate a new medium.
+Visual art electives also allow students to investigate a new medium.
 Students will be scheduled for the following:

 - Two 2-hour studio classes - see the full list of studio classes here.
-The Drawing II and Advanced Photography studio classes require a portfolio, which should be submitted at the time of application.
+The Advanced Drawing: Conceptual Compositions and Advanced Photography: Contemporary Directions in Film Photography studio classes require a portfolio, which should be submitted at the time of application.
 More information on studio classes and portfolio requirements.

 - One one-hour visual arts elective allows students to explore a new medium.